 In 2017, online training on the Human Rights and Labour Standards Policy was incorporated into the new employee ‘onboarding’ process and this continued to operate during 2018.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 2017.
-This statement has been approved by the board of directors of ConvaTec Group Plc, and is signed by the director responsible for ensuring compliance with the Modern Slavery Act 2015.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ended 2018.
+This statement has been approved by the Board of Directors of ConvaTec Group Plc and is signed by the director responsible for ensuring compliance with the Modern Slavery Act 2015.

-Signed by Steve Holliday, Deputy Chairman and Senior Independent Non-Executive Director, ConvaTec Group Plc, on 10/5/2018.
+Signed by Margaret Ewing, Senior Independent Non-Executive Director, ConvaTec Group Plc, on 9th May 2019.